InstitutoDOr/FriendENGINE/Documents/getting-started/FRONTENDS.md

 1. Execute:  python frontendROI.py 1
 2. A functional localization processing is executed
 3. Execute:  python frontendROI.py 2 to perform neurofeedback processing

-**Note : All frontends listed here are example frontends.
-To be used in a real experiment, you need to handle all the presentation of stimuli and time issues.**